5 Essentials for the Hobbyist Woodworker

 - Moisture Measurement: A priceless tool for the woodworker who is serious about a quality end result.
 Wood continually absorbs and releases moisture according to the conditions of the surrounding air.
 This balance depends on upon the relative humidity and temperature of the surrounding air.
 Moisture meters are used to read the wood`s moisture content (MC) at any time.
 Hand-held pinless meters are now available, so woodworkers can easily and accurately track MC.

-Wagner Meters produces the model MMC220 moisture meter that is ideal for measuring MC in a wide range of wood species.
-This compact meter can be programmed by the woodworker so that accurate moisture measurements can be taken for the different species they will be using.
+Wagner moisture meters are ideal for measuring MC in a wide range of wood species.
+Every meter can be programmed by the woodworker so that accurate moisture measurements can be taken for the different species they will be using.
 If MC changes enough, so does the very dimensions of wood.
 You don`t want inappropriate MC in your wood to ruin your project.
 This simple tool is an investment in any woodworking project.

 Fundamentals make great woodworking projects.
 Take care of that and have fun.